RocketDerp/April14_2025/Quotes_Pile/Reddit2025B/Plur1bus_Reddit_comments_2025-11-07.md

 https://old.reddit.com/r/Pluribus_TVshow/comments/1pj5mpa/whats_the_backstory_with_the_alcohol_check_on/ntb9wbo/

 Book, printing on paper, video screen gaming Reddit reading Unicode audience member in meme stupor.
 "WTF" mind blown bewildered by a paper book from year 1923 Irish writer.
+Meme stupor, left speechless, one word only.